 Non-employees or non-workers

-Employers have attempted to argue that some individuals fall outside the legislation altogether, alleging that they are neither employees nor workers.
+Employers have attempted to argue when facing whistleblowing claims that some individuals fall outside the legislation altogether, alleging that they are neither employees nor workers.

-In Clyde and Co LLP v Bates Van Winkelhof (unreported, UKSC 32, SC) the Supreme Court of Appeal ruled that limited liability partnership (LLP) members are 'workers' for the purpose of whistleblowing protection.
-The defendant argued that the claimant (who was an equity member of Clyde and Co LLP) was not a worker or employee and therefore had no whistleblowing protection.
-She had been on secondment to a Tanzanian law firm, but was sacked from the firm when she reported to Clyde & Co LLP her belief that the managing partner of the Tanzanian firm was involved in money laundering and had paid bribes to secure work and to affect the outcome of cases.
+In Clyde and Co LLP v Bates Van Winkelhof (2014) the Supreme Court ruled that limited liability partnership (LLP) members are 'workers' for the purpose of whistleblowing protection.
+The employer argued that the claimant (who was an equity partner of a law firm) was not a worker or employee and, therefore, had no whistleblowing protection.
+She had been on secondment to a Tanzanian law firm but was sacked when she reported to Clyde & Co LLP her belief that the managing partner of the Tanzanian firm was involved in money laundering and had paid bribes to secure work and to affect the outcome of cases.
 She was later expelled from the LLP.
-She brought a number of claims, including a whistleblowing complaint.
-The Supreme Court decision means that that LLP members are 'workers' for the purpose of whistleblowing protection (and should benefit from part-time worker, national minimum wage, pension auto-enrolment and working time rights, as well as from protections against unlawful deductions from their pay).
+She brought a number of claims, including one for whistleblowing.
+The Supreme Court decided that LLP members are 'workers' for the purpose of whistleblowing protection (and should benefit from part-time worker, national minimum wage, pension auto-enrolment and working time rights, as well as from protections against unlawful deductions from their pay).

-In Day v Lewisham and Greenwich NHS Trust and Health Education England (unreported, UKEAT/0250/15 10 February 2016, EAT) a junior doctor in training employed by the Trust at Lewisham hospital had training placements which were arranged by Health Education England (HEE) which also paid part of his salary.
-The doctor made various disclosures to the Trust and HEE regarding patient safety which he claimed led to him suffering detriments.
-He brought employment tribunal proceedings against the Trust and HEE.
-An employment tribunal struck out the claim against HEE as their relationship did not come within the extended definition of 'worker' (e.g. agency or contract workers).
-The doctor's relationship with HEE was well outside the category of employees and workers and was not protected.
+In Day v Lewisham and Greenwich NHS Trust and Health Education England (2016, EAT) a junior doctor in training employed by the Trust had training placements arranged by Health Education England, an organisation which also paid part of his salary.
+The doctor made various disclosures to both organisations regarding patient safety which, he claimed, led to him suffering detrimental treatment and brought employment tribunal proceedings against the Trust and the training organisation.
+The claim against Health Education England was struck out as that relationship was well outside the category of employees and workers and was not protected.